 5. Mason jars

-Fill your mason jars with things that are no longer being used in the household such as colorful beads, yarns, and ribbons and place them on your side tables.
-You can also arrange a number of mason jars in your kitchen shelves that are filled with herbs and spices.
+Fill your mason jars with things that are no longer being used in the household, such as colorful beads, yarns, and ribbons, and place them on your side tables.
+You can also arrange a number of mason jars on your kitchen shelves that are filled with herbs and spices.

 6. A ladle to hold a tealight candle

 Don’t throw your timeworn ladle.
 Instead, use it as a candle holder.
 Attach a soup ladle to a piece of wood that can be hung on your toilet.
 Place a scented tealight candle on the ladle and enjoy the fresh smell while taking a bath.
 Don’t forget to put out the light after using the candle.